-When the claimant exceeds the period abroad of 1 month, Universal Credit are notified after the event and the reason for the trip abroad does not fall under the circumstances when 1 month can be extended, the assessment periods in question must be reduced to nil.
+If the claimant exceeds the period abroad of one month and the following apply:

+- Universal Credit are notified after the event - the reason for the trip abroad does not fall under the circumstances when one month can be extended a temporary absence decision is required to decide if assessment periods in question are to be reduced to nil, which may create an overpayment for these periods.
 This prevents the claimant terminating their claim and having to make a new one.
+Following the temporary absence decision if there is a doubt over the claimant's centre of interest in the UK an Habitually Residence Test (HRT) decision is to be completed.